-Over the longer term, the fund outperformed annualised benchmark returns for both three years (0.8% relative overperformance) and for five years (0.5% relative overperformance).
+Over the longer term, the fund outperformed annualised benchmark returns for three years (0.6% relative overperformance.

 Funding Level

 The Fund's last triennial actuarial valuation was undertaken at 31 March 2019, showing a funding level of 95%, compared to 92% at the previous valuation at 31 March 2016.
 The results of this latest valuation, in terms of revised contribution rates, were implemented with effect from April 2020.